East High School Band Boosters

 Tom Thorpe is currently in his 22nd year of teaching, with the past fifteen being here at Lincoln East.
 Mr. Thorpe has taught numerous music classes at East and currently teaches Marching Band, Jazz Band, Symphonic Band, Wind Ensemble, Percussion Class, and History of Rock and Roll.
 He also conducts the Pep Band and Woodwind Choir.

 While under his direction, the Lincoln East Wind Ensemble was selected to perform at the 2012 and 2016 Nebraska State Bandmaster’s Association Conferences in Lincoln.
 In 2014, Tom was elected to the NMEA Executive Board, serving as Chair of Band Activities.
-He is currently serving on the Executive Board of NSBA in the role of Concert Band Chair.
+Tom served on the NSBA board as Concert Band Chair from 2021-2024.

 Mr. Thorpe holds a Bachelor’s of Music Education from the University of Arkansas and a Master of Music in Percussion Performance from the University of Nebraska–Lincoln.
 His professional affiliations include NSBA, NAfME, NMEA, Phi Beta Mu, LEA, and Kappa Kappa Psi.

-Mr. Thorpe is married to Amy, who teaches music at Northeast High School.
-They have two sons, Tommy and Myles, and two miniature schnauzers, Rocky and Lily.
+Mr. Thorpe is married to Amy, who is the District Music Teacher Leader.
+They have 2 sons, Tommy (22) and Myles (19) and one mini-schnauzer, Lily.

 Ms. Nicole Shively